OfficalOffical/SentimentAnalysis/README.md

 ## Post Processing

 The postprocessing function splits the dataset into train and test sets.
-We then experiment with following algorithms:
+We then experiment with the following algorithms:

 - Logistic regression
 - Knn